nickmmark/immune-phenotyping/README.md

 Modern [single cell analysis](https://en.wikipedia.org/wiki/Single-cell_analysis) techniques (flow cytometry, mass cytometry, single cell RNA sequencing, etc) capture massive amounts of high dimensional data: for example a comprehensive flow cytometry panel can stain cells with dozens of markers and identify hundreds of distinct cell types.
 Interpreting this high dimensional data can be challenging.
 Dimensional reduction techniques can be used either to analyze raw flow cytometry data (to naively identify cell populations) or to analyze populations identified through traditional gating approaches (to identify population changes between groups).
 These techniques can be used to simplify complex high dimensional data and identify novel cell populations, such as interferon gamma producing immune cells in immune cells isolated from non-small cell lung cancer (NSCLC) tumors:

 ![3d render of IFN gamma expression overlayed onto a tSNE plot of a concatenated NSCLC tumor and non-adjacent lung sample](https://github.com/nickmmark/immune-phenotyping/blob/master/figures/IFNgamma_animated.gif)
+_tSNE plot CD45+ immune cells derived from NSCLC tumor and non-tumor adjacent lung tissue, z-axis and color indicates the degree of IFN-gamma production_

 # Principle Component Analysis (PCA)